-On the second morning of our Bijapur stay we started the day with Ibrahim Rauza, which is only about 6-7 kms from Gol Gumbaz but is on the other edge of the city.
-Now Ibrahim Rauza is another tomb along with a mosque but it is very different from Gol Gumbaz.
+On the second morning of our, Bijapur stays, we started the day with Ibrahim Rauza, which is only about 6-7 km from Gol Gumbaz but is on the other edge of the city.
+Now, this is another tomb along with a mosque but it is very different from Gol Gumbaz.
 The two buildings i.e. the tomb and mosque face each other and are of the same size.

-Ibrahim Rauza – Bijapur Tourist Places.
+Ibrahim Rauza – Bijapur Tourist Places

-Walking towards the building from the gate, you cannot but notice the symmetry of the two buildings, again hidden a bit by the entry gate like structure.
+Walking towards the building from the gate, you cannot but notice the symmetry of the two buildings, again hidden a bit by the entry gate-like structure.
 Two domes on either side have many small-carved minarets dancing around them.
 We walked through the gateway that had colorful palkis or palanquins with the number 786 written on them.
-I wondered what it could be when the lady at shoe counter told me that it is used during Moharram to carry Alams.
+I wondered what it could be when the lady at the shoe counter told me that it is used during Moharram to carry Alams.

-The person sweeping the monument came and showed me some stone chains hanging on both sides of the chajja.
-Now this person actually said these imitate the earrings of the queen of Ibrahim Adil Shah.
+The person sweeping the monument came and showed me some stone chains hanging on both sides of the Chajja.
+Now, this person actually said these imitate the earrings of the queen of Ibrahim Adil Shah.
 The queen is also buried here with him.
-I would say that is a stretch of imagination.
+I would say that is a stretch of the imagination.
 But the stone chains with a carved piece at the end do look like the mosque is wearing earrings.
-He then pointed me to the faded paintings on the walls of both the monuments.
+He then pointed me to the faded paintings on the walls of both monuments.
 You are sure to miss them in a cursory look.

-Latticed Windows & Persian Calligraphy.
+Lattice Windows & Persian Calligraphy

-The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four kms away from this place.
+The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four km away from this place.
 He even said that the labyrinth carved on the entrance of the tomb indicates the passage as it goes.
 Which of course seems too far-fetched to be true.
-But a sole labyrinth carved here on entrance does sound intriguing with nothing to match it anywhere else in the monument.
+But a sole labyrinth carved here on the entrance does sound intriguing with nothing to match it anywhere else in the monument.

-After soaking in early morning warm winter sun at Ibrahim Rauza, we proceeded to Sangeeta Mahal.
+After soaking in the early morning warm winter sun at Ibrahim Rauza, we proceeded to Sangeeta Mahal.
 I was not expecting much here and that is what it turned out to be.
-Absolute ruins of a palace with few extremely dilapidated structures lying inside a wall with low arched gateways – that are now barricaded.
+Absolute ruins of a palace with a few extremely dilapidated structures lying inside a wall with low arched gateways – that are now barricaded.
 There was no documentation and all we could see was some tall narrow arches in the walls.
-At some places the carvings and arches try hard to maintain the old glory.
+In some places, the carvings and arches try hard to maintain the old glory.
 It is a huge complex but half of it was locked and the other half is also quite dangerous as the masonry is falling apart.

-Recommend you to read following Travel Blog.
+Recommend you to read the following travel blog posts.